bngq323/docs/se_osmosis_testnet_relayer.md

-This docuement is for Namada shielded-expedition "S" class: "Operating IBC/ Interoperability infrastructure" - "Operate a Shielded Expedition-compatible Cosmos testnet relayer"
+This docuement is for Namada shielded-expedition "S" class:
+"Operating IBC/ Interoperability infrastructure" - "Operate a Shielded Expedition-compatible Cosmos testnet relayer"

-My Osmosis node provides rpc service coordinate with Namada SE node to support IBC relayer channel.

-We can transfer faucets via Osmosis and SE testnets.
+My Osmosis node provides rpc service coordinating with Namada SE node to support IBC relayer channel.
+We can transfer assets via Osmosis and SE testnets.
 The following is the process deploying on the standlone VPS ubuntu22.

 # Install Namada SE and Hermes